Meet our sponsors & benefactors

 The Van Toorn Scholten Stichting (Van Toorn Scholten Foundation) provides altruistic funds to, among others, museum institutions.
 The foundation has provided the museum with vital finances for its Curatorial Fellowships (a scholarship for young curators) and symposia on Transhistorical Curating.
 It has also been generous in its contributions towards the acquisitions of old artworks, such as Nicolaes Berchem’s Callisto opgemerkt door Jupiter (Jupiter Notices Callisto, 1656), and as a supporter of the museum’s annual summer exhibitions, including Humour: 101 Years of Laughing at Art (2017), Wanderlust (2016) and O Muse!
 (2015).

 Vereniging Rembrandt (the Rembrandt Association) aims to create world-class public art collections in Dutch museums.
-The association has supported the Frans Hals Museum since its foundation in 1883, with the acquisition of no less than 34 important works of art, including Jan Porcellis’ Schepen in een storm (Ships in a Storm, 1618/22) in 2017, as well as portraits by Frans Hals and Judith Leyster.
+The association has supported the Frans Hals Museum since its foundation in 1883, with the acquisition of no less than 34 important works of art, including Jan Porcellis’ Schepen in een storm (Ships in a Gale, 1618/22) in 2017, as well as portraits by Frans Hals and Judith Leyster.

 The VSBfonds firmly believes that the impact art has on an individual produces positive effects in society.
 The fund has contributed to several projects and exhibitions, such as Frans Hals and the Moderns (2018), The Art of Laughter: Humour in the Golden Age (2017) and Dutch Masters from Budapest (2016); the acquisition of Nicolaes Berchem’s Callisto opgemerkt door Jupiter (Jupiter Notices Callisto, 1656) in 2017; and the Frans Hals Experts education programme (2014).